whatheheckisthis/SAL-Dev-Setup-Guide/README.md

    ```powershell
    .\SAL_Restricted_Setup.ps1
    ```
-To create a system where users need to generate a unique 12-figure authentication key to access the contents of the `SAL_Documentation` folder, you can follow these steps:
+To generate a unique 12-figure authentication key to access the contents of the `SAL_Documentation` folder, you can follow these steps:

 1. **Create a Key Generation Service**: A Python script that runs a local Flask web service to generate and validate keys.
 2. **Generate the Key**: Users can generate their unique key through the service.